Ruud14/Curses-Snake/README.md

 **How to install?**

 - Make sure you have the latest version of python 3 installed.
+- Make sure you have curses for python installed
 - clone the repository
 - when you're in the cloned directory, type `python3 snake.py` in your shell
 - Enjoy :D